ivkalita/web-game/doc/api.md

 In this section some concepts and terms which occur in the protocol are explained.

 ## Struct
-The term struct designates data type which comprises variables of any types as properties.
+The term struct designates data type which contains variables of any types as properties.
 For example:
 ```c++
 struct StructName {
     AnyType1 property1;